 Search Knowledge Base by Keyword

-If your RCP File is crashing during process scans, this usually means that the file does not have the correct information written to it.
+This article will cover what to do if your RCP file is crashing EdgeWise during Process Scans.
+If your RCP File is crashing during Process Scans, this usually means that the file does not have the correct information written to it.
 Keep in mind, that this is only one possible source for why an RCP File maybe crashing.
 Refer to other Process Scans articles for additional solutions.

 The first thing to check is to ensure that the RCP file is structured/ununified.
 Navigate to the project folder and you should see something like this:

 Notice the Show RCP.rcp file and the Show RCP Support folder.
-When EdgeWise processes scans, it will read the RCP file.
-This RCP file tells EdgeWise to look inside of its relevant support folder for the information it needs.
+When EdgeWise processes scans, it will read the RCP file, which then tells EdgeWise to look inside of its relevant support folder for the information it needs.
 If we look inside the support folder, we should see something similar to this:

 Notice how there are a slew of different file types per scan location.
 For EdgeWise to be successful, the .rcs and .rcc files need to be included per scan.
 This means the data is structured.